ccxopen/UIImageViewCached/README.md

 That’s it.
 Just one method.

 I have tested the example app in Xcode 4 and iOS 4.3.1.
+It requires iOS 4 due to Grand Central Dispatch being used.

 ## Change log

 ### April 24, 2011

 * A change in release behavior to possibly reduce crashes.
 See http://stackoverflow.com/questions/3870314/asihttprequest-problem.
+* … but the whole thing was still crashing even after fiddling with the delegates.
+So, rewrote the whole thing instead to use Grand Central Dispatch and no delegates.
+GCD seems much more stable and less crash-prone in my quick tests.

 ### April 10, 2011